In This Article

 Dental hygienists are careful when cleaning your teeth.
 Routine cleanings help to prevent harm to your teeth.

-A deep cleaning is necessary to treat periodontal disease.
-This can cause more discomfort than a regular cleaning.
+Deep cleaning is necessary to treat periodontal disease.
+This can cause more discomfort than regular cleaning.
 The dentist must clean further under the gum line.
 Your gums may also be sore and swollen from the periodontal disease.

 How do dental professionals care for their teeth?